ivovivanov/k8s-intro/StaticPod/README.md

 Staic Pods are ignored by the Kube-Scheduler

 ---
-Static pods are recognized when runing `kubectl get pods` by theur name - it always ends with the name of the node:
+Static pods are recognized when runing `kubectl get pods` by their name - it always ends with the name of the node:

 - podnname-master
 - podname-node01